reinierdevalk/abtab/README.md

     Python 3.x.y

 If the output shows a version that is too old, or an error like `bash: python3: command not found`, indicating that Python is not installed, proceed to Steps 2 and 3.
+If you are a Windows user, first read the note below.

 :warning: **Note for Windows users** If the command `python3 --version` returns a `command not found error`, try running `python --version` instead.
 If you see the expected output (`Python3.x.y`), Python3 has been installed, but no symlink to it has been created.
+You can either just use `python` (and not `python3`) in your commands, or create a symlink.
 To create the symlink, run

     $ ln -s $(which python) /usr/bin/python3

-Alternatively, you can just use `python` (and not `python3`) in your commands.

 ### 2. Installing and updating
 :warning: **Note** Keep track of the installation path during installation, as you may need it in Step 3.